Virtual Pascal

-Virtual Pascal is a free 32-bit Pascal compiler, IDE, and debugger for OS/2 and Microsoft Windows, with some limited Linux support.
+Virtual Pascal is a freeware 32-bit Pascal programming language compiler, integrated development environment (IDE), and debugger for OS/2 and Microsoft Windows, with some limited Linux support.
 Virtual Pascal was developed by Vitaly Miryanov and later maintained by Allan Mertner.

 Features

 The compiler is compatible with Turbo Pascal, Borland Delphi, and Free Pascal, although language- and RTL-compatibility is limited for features introduced after Delphi v2 and FPC 1.0.x.

-VP was primarily useful for the following purposes:
+VP was mainly used for these purposes: